Please click the button below to send your search enquiry to us and we will be in touch with you shortly.

-    2.3 Business Directors shall establish an Advisory Committee or Process for each programme area or group of programmes they manage.
+2.3 Director Outcomes (or delegate) shall establish an Advisory Committee or Process for each programme area or group of programmes of study they manage.

 Membership of Committees

-2.4 Terms of Reference and membership for Committees of the Academic Board, are set by each committee and approved by Council.
+2.4 Terms of Reference and membership for Academic Board, are set by each Board and approved by Council.

-2.6 Membership of committees referred to in this statute, if not by virtue of staff office or position, shall be for a term of three (3) years unless determined earlier by resolution of the council or board to which the board or committee is responsible.
+2.7 Membership of committees referred to in this statute, if not by virtue of staff office or position, shall be for a term of three (3) years unless determined earlier by resolution of the council or board to which the board or committee is responsible

 Conduct of Meetings